Introduction

 Legal Consequences and Penalties for Injury to a Child

-In Texas, the legal consequences for texas injury to a child can be overwhelming and vary significantly based on the specifics of each case.
+In Texas, the legal consequences for can be overwhelming and vary significantly based on the specifics of each case.
 Charges may range from a state jail felony to a first-degree felony, depending on the severity of the harm inflicted.
 For example, causing physical harm to a child often results in a third-degree felony charge, which can lead to a prison sentence of 2 to 10 years and fines of up to $10,000.

 Available Defenses Against Injury to a Child Charges